usnistgov/CastVoteRecords/mCDF Profile for Contest Selection Capture/mCDF Prototype Instructions.md

 ## Other Notes and Limitations

 - This prototype uses special features of the Adobe Acrobat / Reader software and will NOT work with other PDF viewers
-- The CVR CDF output produces an XML fragment, not a full CVR CDF instance